COVID- 19 Response

 We are holding counseling sessions via the phone.
 To schedule an appointment with a counselor please call 618-235-0892 during business hours.

 Legal Advocates are available to assist survivors of domestic violence Monday- Friday.
 They will be practicing social distancing and have increased precautionary measures including hand sanitation and disinfecting surfaces.
 Please call a legal advocate for assistance at 618-235-0892.

-We are currently not accepting in-person donations of supplies.
 If you would like to make a donation of supplies please shop from our Amazon wish list here to have them directly shipped to us.